Download Our Summer Menu Collection

 What do locals love most about Céreste?

 People live here all year round.
 Unlike other villages with a higher number of second homes, Céreste is home to permanent residents, and there is life and activity in the town all year round, from art exhibitions to medieval fêtes, the regular brocantes, and the year-round Thursday farmers’ market.
 Some stunning homes are tucked away in the hillsides, hidden from view and surrounded by their land.
-It’s a discreet place with easy access to the bigger towns and well-known tourist spots.
+It’s a discreet location with easy access to larger towns and well-known tourist spots.

 Luberon Villages Céreste